-Such a picture will always be with you in your mind, even when you do small daily activities such as networking on social media, using body language techniques to appear more professional during a meeting, staying up late to read the latest news in your industry and then engaging managers in conversations about them, or else.
+Such a picture will always be with you in your mind, even when you do small daily activities such as networking on social media, using body language techniques to appear more professional during a meeting, staying up late to read the latest news in your industry and then engaging managers in conversations about them.

 It’s all connected and this big picture – of where you want to be in your career 10 years from now – should be with you every day.
 It all begins with setting professional goals this week.